mlabs-haskell/clb/docs/reports/ms4/MS4-REPORT.md

 [here](https://github.com/mlabs-haskell/clb/tree/master/docs/reports/ms3/bet-ref.out).

-* The section "Conway Update" of the current document provides the report on the Conway part of the work as was requires by the PoA statement.
+* The section "Conway Update" of the current document provides the report on the Conway part of the work as was required by the PoA statement.

-* All tests from bet-ref suite are passed with Aiken-based contract, traces can be found [here](https://github.com/mlabs-haskell/clb/tree/master/docs/reports/ms3/bet-ref-aiken.out).
+* All tests from the bet-ref suite are passed with an Aiken-based contract, traces can be found [here](https://github.com/mlabs-haskell/clb/tree/master/docs/reports/ms3/bet-ref-aiken.out).
-Instructions to reporoduce tests can be found in this [PR](https://github.com/geniusyield/atlas/pull/358).
+Instructions to reproduce tests can be found in this [PR](https://github.com/geniusyield/atlas/pull/358).

 * A close-out video on the milestone can be found [here](https://www.youtube.com/watch?v=o_47ItaL8kQ).